jorgecarleitao/public-contracts/docs/tools/cpvs_importer.rst

 .. _tree: https://en.wikipedia.org/wiki/Tree_(data_structure)
 .. _`nested set`: https://en.wikipedia.org/wiki/Nested_set_model

-This document documents how we build the database of categories, and how we create a tree out of it.
+This section documents how we create the initial fixture for :class:`contracts.models.Category`.

 Europe Union has a categorisation system for public contracts, CPVS_, that translates a string of 8 digits into a category to be used in public contracts.

-More than categories, the system builds a tree_ with broader categories like "agriculture", and more specific ones like "potatos".
-For more information, see CPVS_.
+More than categories, the system builds a tree_ with broader categories like "agriculture", and more specific ones like "potatos", see CPVS_.

-In their website, they provide an .xml file with all these categories.
+In their website, they provide an <XML file `http://simap.europa.eu/news/new-cpv/cpv_2008_xml.zip`>
-We use it to build our database.
+with all these categories.
+We use it to build the tree.

-We have two methods:

-.. function:: build_cpvs([file_path])

-    Imports the file to a python xml.etree.ElementTree and saves each CPV into a table for CPVs.
-    If the CPV already exists, it skips it.

-    The optional file_path defaults to '../data/cpv_2008.xml'

-.. function:: build_tree()
+.. function:: build_categories(file_directory='')

-    Builds the tree of CPVs from the table of CPVs.
+    Imports the XML file and constructs the category tree, using :class:`contracts.models.Category`.

-    Filters the most general category, and saves it.
-Associates each of the more specific categories within the general category, and saves then.
-Repeats this for all the levels.
+    Gets the most general categories, and saves then, repeating this recursively to more specific categories until it reaches the leaves of the tree.

+    Assumes the file is named ``cpv_2008.xml``, and can be supplied with the directory where the file is.